gogoneriel/nerite/README.md

 ## Borrowing and interest rates

-When a Trove is opened, borrowers commit an amount of their chosen LST token as collateral, select their BOLD debt, and select an interest rate in range `[INTEREST_RATE_MIN, INTEREST_RATE_MAX]`.
+When a Trove is opened, borrowers commit an amount of their chosen LST token as collateral, select their USDN debt, and select an interest rate in range `[INTEREST_RATE_MIN, INTEREST_RATE_MAX]`.

 Interest in Liquity v2 is **simple** interest and non-compounding - that is, for a given Trove debt, interest accrues linearly over time and proportional to its recorded debt as long as the Trove isn’t altered.